galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 ## Check number of reads for each chromosome

 You can check the numbers of reads mapped to each chromosome with the **Samtools IdxStats** tool.
-This can help assess the sample quality, for example, if there is high mitochondrial contamination.
-It could also help to check the gender of sample through the numbers of reads mapping to X/Y.
+This can help assess the sample quality, for example, if there is an excess of mitochondrial contamination.
+It could also help to check the sex of the sample through the numbers of reads mapping to X/Y or to see if any chromosomes have highly expressed genes.

 > ### {% icon hands_on %} Hands-on: Count reads mapping to each chromosome with **IdxStats**
 >
 > 1. **IdxStats** {% icon tool %} with the following parameters:
->    - {% icon param-collection %} *"BAM file"*: `output_alignments` (output of **HISAT2** {% icon tool %})
+>    - {% icon param-collection %} *"BAM file"*: `aligned reads (BAM)` (output of **HISAT2** {% icon tool %})
 > 2. **MultiQC* {% icon tool %} with the following parameters:
 >       - In *"1: Results"*:
 >           - *"Which tool was used generate logs?"*: `Samtools`